 - Distance: 50 miles

-- Park Hours: Open year-round dawn to dusk
+- Park Hours: Open year-round from dawn to dusk

 Tip: There is no phone service in the VOF so download your map, trail info, and other valuable information before arriving.
 If you hike here, please be careful and take lots of water!
 It was 110 degrees Farenheit by 9:30 AM on our Fire Wave hike.